draconisPW/PWMAngband/lib/readme.txt

 The 'news.txt' file is displayed to the user when the game starts up.
-It contains basic information such as my name and email address, and the names of some of the people who have been responsible for previous versions of Angband.
+It contains basic information such as my name and email address, and the names of some of the people who have been responsible for previous versions of PWMAngband.
 You may edit this file (slightly) to include local "site specific" information such as who compiled the local executable.
 You should refer the user to a special "online help" file, if necessary, that describes any local modifications in detail.
 The first line of this file should be blank, and